tmprk/tic-tac-toe/README.md

   * In the `gameBoard` object, an array of 9 positions is stored privately, yet this scope is maintained through the public functions of gameBoard.
 * Every time a player makes a turn, their positions are checked against each of the winning positions.
 * When 9 moves are reached without a winner, there is a draw.
+* A minimax algorithm is implemented in its own module.
+It takes into account depth and will choose the shortest path to victory.

+## To-do
+- [ ] Select 1 or 2 player mode.
+Both work, but it's defaulted to playing with computer because minimax was recentlya added.

 ## Screenshots
 Desktop             |  Mobile